EndPointCorp/end-point-blog/2016/02/09/bonked-by-basicauth-because-bcrypt.html.md

 13:00:29.496863 rt_sigaction(SIGPROF, {0x7fc962da7ab0, [PROF], SA_RESTORER|SA_RESTART, 0x7fc970605670}, {0x7fc962da7ab0, [PROF], SA_RESTORER|SA_RESTART, 0x7fc970605670
 ```

 Aha!
 If you look close at those timestamps, you will notice that the time gap from the call to close() and the subsequent setitimer() is quite large at .69 seconds.
-That's a long time for Apache to be waiting around for something.
-The second clue is the file it just opened: "htpasswd.users".
-Seeing the top of the file, with the {SHA} in quotes, made me realize the problem - htpasswd files now support bcrypt as an authentication method, and bcrypt is designed to be secure - and slow.
+That’s a long time for Apache to be waiting around for something.
+The second clue is the file it just opened: “htpasswd.users”.
+Seeing the top of the file, with the {SHA} in quotes, made me realize the problem — htpasswd files now support bcrypt as an authentication method, and bcrypt is designed to be secure — and slow.
 Sure enough, the htpasswd file had bcrypt entries with a high cost for the people that were having the most issues with the speed.
 This is what the file looked like (names and values changed):

 ```
 alice:{SHA}jA0EAgMCMEpo4Wa3n/9gybBBsDPa